lemontea1990/MeetEasier_offline/MeetEasier_offline/README.md

 # MeetEasier

-Because why pay money for something you can do yourself?
+Why pay money for something you can do yourself?

 ## Description

 MeetEasier is a web application that visualizes meeting room availability.
-It works using Exchange Web Services (EWS) with Exchange room lists in Office 365.
+It works using Exchange Web Services (EWS) with Exchange room lists in Office 365. but this project works offline Office 365.
+That means you can use your local data from Sqlserver or Mysql anwhere which Node supported

 ![Mockup 1](mockups/mockup-1.jpg)